 Magic Books, Grocery Lists and Silent Messiahs: How rightly approaching the Bible shapes the entire Christian Life - Michael Spencer makes you want to start reading the Bible again.
 He describes the common practice of looking for verses to provide specific guidance as "the magic Book approach," but goes on to give a great nutshell introduction to rightly approaching the Bible.

 Hermeneutics - What is it, and why do Bible readers need it? - an instructive and very readable blog post by Dr. Ben Witherington, Professor of New Testament Interpretation at Asbury Theological Seminary.
 We didn't believe in no fancy Herman-utics in the Assembly, much to our detriment - if you don't know you have one, you don't examine it.
 But unknown to us, we did have a very well-developed hermeneutic - J. N. Darby's.

-Michael Spencer has several great posts on grace versus legalism: "Our Problem with Grace", "The Gospel-Believing Christian in the Midst of Legalism", and a riff on "The Face of the Gracious God".
+Michael Spencer wrote on grace versus legalism: "Our Problem with Grace", and "The Gospel-Believing Christian in the Midst of Legalism."

 I Will Restore - An anonymous devotional thought on God's promise to restore us.